What to do if…

 Short answer

-Keep everyone well away from the wall and anything it could fall onto.
-If there’s immediate danger to the public or anyone could be injured soon, call 999; otherwise report a dangerous structure to your local council.
+Keep people and pets well away from the wall and anything it could fall onto.
+If anyone is in immediate danger, call 999; otherwise report the dangerous structure through the correct local council or local authority route.

 Do not do these things

-• Don’t try to “push it back”, prop it up with timber, or remove soil behind it — sudden collapse can happen.
+- Don’t try to push it back, prop it up, strap it, or remove soil behind it.

 What to do now

-1. Create a no-go zone immediately.
-Move people and pets indoors or to a safe area.
-If you can do it without going near the wall, block access with bins, tape, chairs, or closed gates.
+- Move away and make a no-go zone.
+Get people and pets indoors or to another safe area.
+If you can do it without going near the wall, close gates, lock doors, or block access with bins, chairs, tape, or a clear note.

-• If you smell gas or suspect a gas leak: move away and call the National Gas Emergency Service (0800 111 999).
+- If you smell gas, suspect a gas leak, or think a gas pipe may have been hit, move away and call the National Gas Emergency Service on 0800 111 999.

 What can wait

-• You do not need to decide today who is “at fault” or argue about boundaries.
+- You do not need to decide today who owns the wall or who is at fault.

-• You do not need to arrange repairs, quotes, or contractors before the area is made safe and assessed.
+- You do not need to get repair quotes before the danger area is made safe.

 Important reassurance